The journey to Reimagine Work:

 This experience taught me that titles mean little without meaning.
 It also pushed me to start looking for the kind of work where people, not politics, came first.

-When I found recruitment, I found my people
+When I found recruitment, I found my people.

 Moving back south felt like a fresh start.
 I knew what didn’t feel right, but I wasn’t sure what would.
 I just knew I wanted to do work that felt more like me again.